 - Summarize the types of livestock suitable for urban agriculture, their benefits and impacts

-- Recognize the advantages and challenges of different methodologies of farming
+- Compare the advantages and challenges of different methodologies of urban farming

 - This course is intended for adult learners who are at least 18 years of age.